dionyziz/marabu-course/docs/syllabus.md

   - We can pick and choose which of these features we like, e.g. centralized issuance + public verifiability
 - What is money?
   - Money is not inherently worthy -- it has value because we socially ascribe value to it
-  - It is a social contract, or social delusion (similar to laws, corporations, and human rights)
+  - It is a social construct, or social delusion (similar to laws, corporations, and human rights)
-  - Money today is fiat (but money as a social contract is ascribed to "non-fiat" money such as gold and shells, too)
+  - Money today is fiat (but money as a social contrsuct is ascribed to "non-fiat" money such as gold and shells, too)
   - Some historical notes on money
   - How do we know today who owns what?
 Did we track it through history?
 Do we have that history?
 No -- we trust our social environment.
 A kind of "honest majority" setting.
 - The role of computer science